ambulung/gamecalendar/README.md

 Try website here: https://gamecalendar.netlify.app/

-**Warning:** This site may display NSFW (Not Safe For Work) content due to the game data provided by the RAWG API.
+This site may display NSFW (Not Safe For Work) content due to the game data provided by the RAWG API.